(The Coming Destruction)

 Official street and road markers aren't the only indicators that we're on the right road.
 For instance there's the condition of the road itself.
 If we find ourself on a broad and curvy road when we've been informed that the road will be straight and narrow, it should give us a clue that we've taken a wrong turn somewhere.
 Or, if the road is easy to find and crowded when we're instructed to look for a hard-to-find road that is strewn with obstacles we might assume we've missed our turnoff somewhere back a ways.

-Other signs that might well cause us to wonder if we read the map correctly are observing sand and surf when we ought to be in the desert or a mountain lake.
+There are other signs that might well cause us to wonder if we read the map correctly are observing sand and surf when we ought to be in the desert or a mountain lake.

 Wrongly pointed signs and arrows aren't the only reasons we can go astray of our destination, sometimes we go amiss on purpose, knowing full well we're not where we ought to be (or not caring that we've gone astray).
 When I ride (a bicycle, my source of transportation) I always see roads leading in another direction than that which I intend to travel.
 The road might look more interesting than the one I'm on, or it might appear easier than the mountainous road on which I find myself.
 I've traveled 200 miles out of the way for just this reason, curiosity.